sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 <summary>dbus-broker</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Linux D-Bus Message Broker
+Short desc    : Linux D-Bus Message Broker
 URL          : https://github.com/bus1/dbus-broker
-Лицензия     : ASL 2.0
+License      : ASL 2.0
-Описание     : dbus-broker is an implementation of a message bus as defined by the D-Bus
+Descript     : dbus-broker is an implementation of a message bus as defined by the D-Bus
              : specification.
 Its aim is to provide high performance and reliability, while
              : keeping compatibility to the D-Bus reference implementation.
 It is exclusively
              : written for Linux systems, and makes use of many modern features provided by